earthlab/earthlab.github.io/_posts/courses/earth-analytics-python/04-spatial-data/additional-lessons/2018-02-05-plot01-customize-python-matplotlib-plots.md

-## Add Plot Legend
+## Customize Plot Legend
 You can add a legend to your plot using the `ax.legend()` method.
+For this to work you need to

+1. Add a `label=` argument to your plot call.
+You can think of a label as the text that is used in your legend for each group.
+For road types, "M" and "Unknown" are both label values.
+2. Define the location (`loc=`) of the legend.
+This location can be numeric or descriptive.

-Here you specify the `loc=` to be in the **lower right** hand part of the plot.
+Below you specify the `loc=` to be in the **lower right** hand part of the plot.

 `ax.legend(loc='lower right')`

-When you add a legend, you use the following elements to specify labels and colors:
+When you add a legend, you use the following elements to customize legend labels and colors:

-* **location**: specify an x and Y location of the plot Or generally specify the location e.g. 'bottom right', 'top', 'top right', etc.
+* **loc**: specify an x and Y location of the plot Or generally specify the location e.g. 'bottom right', 'top', 'top right', etc.
 * **fontsize:** the size of the fonts used in the legend
 * **frameon:** Boolean Values: True of False - if you want a box around your legend use `True`

-Add a legend to your plot.

 {:.input}
 ```python